 Under Part 2 of the 2010 Act, the Scottish Ministers must, when exercising any function that affects the Scottish marine area (essentially the territorial sea adjacent to Scotland) under the Climate Change (Scotland) Act 2009 (as amended), act in the way best calculated to mitigate, and adapt to, climate change so far as is consistent with the purpose of the function concerned.
-Under the Climate Change (Scotland) Act 2009 (as amended), actin the Act 2009 (as amended), annual targets have been agreed with relevant advisory bodies for the reduction in carbon emissions.
+Under the Climate Change (Scotland) Act 2009 (as amended), annual targets have been agreed with relevant advisory bodies for the reduction in carbon emissions.